-Sister Ughetta, cook of a Milanese convent, for Christmas thought of making a cake for the other sisters using the few ingredients available in the pantry of the monastery.
+Sister Ughetta, cook of a Milanese convent, for Christmas thought of making a dessert for the other sisters using the few ingredients available in the pantry of the monastery.

-He added eggs and sugar, candied fruit and raisins to the usual bread dough.
+To the usual bread dough he added eggs and sugar, candied fruit and raisins.

-The nuns appreciated and in Milan word of mouth was incredibly fast: the Milanese began to make offers to the convent to take home some of that special bread.
+The nuns appreciated it and in Milan word of mouth was incredibly fast: the Milanese began to make offerings to the convent to bring home some of that special bread.

-The third legend, on the other hand, wants it to be invented by a certain Ughetto.
+The third legend, on the other hand, wants it to be the invention of a certain Ughetto.

-The chronicles of the time tell that the young man had fallen madly in love with Adalgisa, the daughter of a nearby baker.
+The chronicles of the time narrate that the young man had fallen madly in love with Adalgisa, the daughter of a nearby baker.

-Ughetto let the baker hire him as a shop boy and one night he added a large quantity of butter to the bread he was kneading.
-Toni's bread became very famous in the city and considered the best in Milan.
+Ughetto got hired as a shop boy by the baker and one night he added a large amount of butter to the bread he was kneading.
+Toni's bread became very famous in the city and was considered the best in Milan.

 Ugo subsequently enriched the recipe with eggs, pieces of candied citron and sultanas and it was a success!
-Toni became rich and Adalgisa's parents agreed to the marriage between the two young men.
+Toni became rich and Adalgisa's parents agreed to the marriage between the two young people.